 - State/Zip: Texas 79248

-This 1,168 +/- acre Cottle County ranch has a variety of terrains, from cultivated fields and terraced pastures to deep ravines and canyons.
+This 940 +/- acre Cottle County ranch has a variety of terrains, from cultivated fields and terraced pastures to deep ravines and canyons.
 It's located 6.5 miles northeast of Paducah, Texas, along the rim of the Pease River breaks, the canyons of which begin the Owl Creek drainage system.
-It has four ponds, city water available deep into the property and is very private.
+It has two ponds, city water available deep into the property and is very private.

-Going into the next pasture north, the ranch opens up wide.
+The ranch is accessed by a 0.6 mile long deeded easement from county maintained CR 314 on its south side.
+The ranch opens up wide when you enter it.
 This area here is mostly native country, with a 101.7 acre wheat field on the east side.
 The land gradually climbs upwards across a 400+ acre rolling grass pasture until reaching the breaks on the north and west ends, where the canyons begin.
 There's more than 300 acres of canyon breaks on this side, and they provide some real rugged country and beautiful views for the ranch.
 Cedar trees are predominate in this area on the hills, with mesquites in the bottoms.

 The ranch has been leased for hunting for years, and the tenants have taken care of the property.
 The lease can be terminated at closing.
 Any blinds or feeders seen in pictures are owned by the tenants and will be removed prior to closing.